GlobalWebIndex/challenge-python-v1/README.md

 - Pillow is used for the images we install the package
 - Black is used for formatting.
-- Pytest is used to verify the functionallity of the APIs.
+- Pytest and pytest-django are used to verify the functionallity of the APIs.
 - Model-bakery  is used to create the instances for the test.

 ### Admin tasks